Stan Lee Put To Rest In Private Service, Large Public Tribute Still Being Planned

 Impromptu memorials and messages from fans have flooded social media, and tributes to Stan Lee have appeared all over the country.
 In the small town of Metropolis, Illinois, a 15-foot tall statue of Superman is wearing a brand-new black armband in honor of Lee, according to Comic Book.

 Lee’s power is such that it can even span comic book companies.
-Superman is a D.C.
-Comics property, and Stan Lee famously worked for Marvel.
-But one thing is universal among all comic book lovers: Stan Lee is a real superhero for the industry.
+Superman is a DC Comics property, and Stan Lee famously worked for Marvel.
+But one thing is universal among all comic book lovers: Stan Lee was a real superhero for the industry.